School Handbook

 CURRICULUM

 At Calvary Christian School we recognize that Jesus Christ is the source of all knowledge and that according to Proverbs 10:14, “Wise men lay up knowledge.”
 The Bible is the guide for life; therefore, Bible study is a recognized part of the curriculum of Calvary Christian School.
 All students have a Bible class which includes Bible study, Bible memorization and practical Christian training.
-In our elementary, junior high, and high school we use the Bible programs developed by Bob Jones University and Positive Action for Christ.
+In our elementary, junior high, and high school we use the Bible programs developed by Bob Jones University and Abeka Books.
 In the Bible classes and chapel, students are required to use the King James Version of the Bible.
 This is for the purpose of uniformity and memorization.

-In the elementary school, the ABEKA curriculum (developed by Pensacola Christian College) and the BJU Press curriculum (developed by Bob Jones University) are used.
+In the elementary school, the Abeka curriculum (developed by Pensacola Christian College) and the BJU Press curriculum (developed by Bob Jones University) are used.
 These curricula place a strong emphasis on phonics, reading comprehension, and mathematics.
 They are superior academic programs enhanced by the Christian philosophy we believe to be necessary for our students.

 FACTS SIS